-Given the resort’s center Strip location, there is an abundance of things to do at Bellagio, and nearby.
+Given the resort’s center Strip location, there is an abundance of things to do at Bellagio and nearby.

-Walk Through the Bellagio Conservatory: Open 24 hours per day and completely free, the Conservatory and Botanical Gardens easily qualify as a “must-see” attraction.
+The Conservatory: Open 24 hours per day and completely free, the Conservatory and Botanical Gardens easily qualify as a “must-see” attraction.
 With rotating seasonal displays, you will have something new to look at every visit to Las Vegas.

 Interestingly, you can even see the conservatory from home via a live webcam.